Collider probe of heavy additional Higgs bosons solving the muon $g-2$ and dark matter problems: LHC probe of TeV scalar scenario

 \section{LHC probe of TeV scalar scenario}

 In this section we investigate the LHC sensitivity to our model.
+Ref.\,\cite{Iguro:2019sly} pointed out the smoking-gun signature $\mu^\pm \mu^\pm \tau^\mp\tau^\mp$ via pair production of the heavy neutral scalars $HA$, each decaying into $\mu^\pm\tau^\mp$.
+This signature violates lepton flavour and is therefore free from irreducible SM backgrounds.
+Note that while the final state $\mu^\pm \mu^\mp \tau^\pm\tau^\mp$ is produced at comparable rates, the latter is lepton flavour-conserving and therefore subject to sizeable SM background from, e.\,g., $ZZ$ production.
+The signature $\mu^\pm \mu^\mp \tau^\pm\tau^\mp$ is thus less suitable as a discovery channel---however in case of a $\mu^\pm \mu^\pm \tau^\mp\tau^\mp$ discovery it could potentially be used to validate the underlying model.
+In the present paper we focus on the discovery prospects of the lepton flavour-violating signature $\mu^\pm \mu^\pm \tau^\mp\tau^\mp$.

-As a first step we briefly extend the previous study \cite{Iguro:2019sly} and evaluate the high luminosity (HL)-LHC reach of the model based on the electroweak pair production of the scalars.
+As a first step we extend the previous study \cite{Iguro:2019sly} and evaluate the high luminosity (HL)-LHC reach of the model based on the electroweak pair production of the scalars.
 Ref.\,\cite{Iguro:2019sly} focused on the weakly-coupled scenario with $|\lambda_5|,~|\rho_{e}^{\mu\tau}|,~|\rho_{e}^{\tau\mu}|\le1$, and thus $m_A\le700\,$GeV was considered.
-It was argued that the very distinctive $\mu^\pm\mu^\pm\tau^\mp\tau^\mp$ final state via decays of an electroweakly produced pair of neutral scalars is useful to test the model and we showed that $139\,$fb$^{-1}$ of the data can probe the scenario with $m_A\lesssim 500\,$GeV.
+It was argued that the very distinctive $\mu^\pm\mu^\pm\tau^\mp\tau^\mp$ final state via decays of an electroweakly produced pair of neutral scalars is useful to test the model and it was shown that $139\,$fb$^{-1}$ of the data can probe the scenario with $m_A\lesssim 500\,$GeV.
 The electroweak production cross section depends only on the heavy scalar masses.